PaulaScholz/TwoPaneGroupInfoList/README.md

 ## Configuring your Emulator

 You may need to configure your Win10x Emulator image.
-Please refer to the [release notes](https://docs.microsoft.com/en-us/dual-screen/windows/release-notes#emulator-app) for the `Windows 10x development tools`.
+Please refer to the [release notes](https://docs.microsoft.com/en-us/dual-screen/windows/release-notes#emulator-app) for the Windows 10x development tools.

 ## Debugging
-You should also follow this [guidance](https://docs.microsoft.com/en-us/dual-screen/windows/use-emulator#visual-studio-2019-preview) for debugging your Windows 10x UWP dual-screen apps.
+You should follow this [guidance](https://docs.microsoft.com/en-us/dual-screen/windows/use-emulator#visual-studio-2019-preview) for debugging your Windows 10x UWP dual-screen apps.

 ## Visual Studio Solution